Capstone Options and Honors

 Work of Distinction

-Students whose GPA does not qualify them for Departmental Honors may receive Distinction on their papers or projects if that work has merited an A or A- by the faculty supervisor.
-Students receiving Distinction are required to participate in a capstone conference with the instructor and a second faculty reader.
-Papers or projects that receive Distinction are bound and kept by the department.
+Students whose GPA does not qualify them for departmental honors may receive distinction on their papers or projects if that work has merited an A or A+ by the faculty supervisor.
+Students receiving distinction are required to participate in a capstone conference with the instructor and a second faculty reader.
+Work that receives Honors will be uploaded to Skidmore's institutional repository "Creative Matter" to be preserved by the department.